 In the fall of 2014, another update to the Master Plan was determined to be needed by the Township.
 The planning process included several meetings with the Township Planning Commission and Zoning Administrator and a Public Hearing on August 24, 2015.
 The updated plan was adopted on September 16, 2015 according to the required process in the Michigan Planning Enabling Act, of 2008.
+This update was initiated in 2023 and a public meeting was held June 26, 2023 to gather input on the plan update.
+The plan update was adopted on

-Overall, the Weesaw Township Master Plan looks forward to a twenty year time horizon, from 2015 to 2035.
+Overall, the Weesaw Township Master Plan looks forward to a twenty year time horizon.
 Accordingly, the elements of the Master Plan are not meant to be accomplished overnight, but rather serve as the guide to growth, providing direction for the development decisions that will confront the Township.
-The Master Plan consists of several elements, including the Community Profile, Community Vision, Goals, Policies, Public Input, and Future Land Use.
+The Master Plan consists of several elements, including the Community Profile, Community Vision, Goals, Policies, Public Input, and Future Land Use. □ The Community Profile provides background material on the Township's population, and demographic make-up as well as a summary of the existing use of land.
+This chapter was updated in 2022 to reflect newer demographic data and more information regarding natural features and agriculture was added.

-- □ The Community Profile provides background material on the Township's population, and demographic make-up as well as a summary of the existing use of land.
-This chapter was updated in 2014 to reflect newer demographic data and more information regarding natural features and agriculture was added. - A Community Vision provides focus and identifies the key concerns that will be addressed by the Master Plan.
-This chapter was updated in 2015 to reflect new issues and conditions.
+A Community Vision provides focus and identifies the key concerns that will be addressed by the Master Plan.
+This chapter was updated in 2023 to reflect new issues and conditions.

 - □ Goals and Policies define how the Township will deal with those concerns and protect its community character. - □ The Future Land Use text describes what types of new development the Township believes would be most appropriate in the community, and suitable locations for such development.
-This text was updated in 2015 to reflect current conditions. - □ The Future Land Use Map is an illustration of the long-range land use pattern of the Township; and - Public input is an essential component to the Master Plan process; through a public workshop, key issues were identified and residents' desires were formulated.
-These issues were reviewed as part of the 2015 Update and were found to be still relevant.
+This text was updated in 2023 to reflect current conditions. - □ The Future Land Use Map is an illustration of the long-range land use pattern of the Township; and - Public input is an essential component to the Master Plan process; through a public workshop, key issues were identified and residents' desires were formulated.
+These issues were reviewed as part of the 2023 Update and were found to be still relevant.